 The hairless leaves are glabrous, and they tend to be folded upward along the central vein.
 However, there are no prickles along the central vein on the underside of each leaf.
 Both the stems and the leaves contain a milky latex.
 The upper stems terminate in clusters of 1-5 composite flowers on rather short stalks.
-Each flower is about 2/3" across when fully open, and consists of numerous yellow ray florets.
-The base of each flower is covered with dull green bracts and is rather short – only about 1/3" in length.
+Each flower is about 2/3" (16 mm.) across when fully open, consisting of numerous yellow ray florets.
+The base of each flower is covered with dull green bracts and is it rather short – only about 1/3" (8 mm.) in length.
 The blooming period can occur from late spring to early fall, and usually lasts about a month for a colony of plants.
 Each floret is replaced by an achene with a tuft of silky white hairs.
 The achenes are flat, spindle-shaped, hairless, and have several longitudinal ribs.
 They are distributed by the wind.
 The root system consists of a stout taproot.
 This plant spreads by reseeding itself.